 Mind Tools Premium and Corporate members can listen to the full 30-minute interview with Pippa Grange by clicking the link below.

-If you’re not a Mind Tools member, you can join the Mind Tools Club and gain access to our 2,400+ resources, including 200+ Expert Interviews.
-For corporate licencing, ask for a demo with one of our team.
+If you're not a Mind Tools member, you can join the Mind Tools Club and gain access to our 2,400+ resources, including 200+ Expert Interviews.
+For corporate licensing, ask for a demo with one of our team.

 "The best leaders, the ones who make the most change, know that communications is not a soft skill but a rock-hard competency." -Sally Susman